mrsinguyen/go1d/readme.md

 ### ADDING SVG ICONS
 Add the svg to src/icons and then run `yarn icons`.
 Make sure to include any created files in the commit.

-## Documentation
-The current components and styles can be viewed at [https://apps.pages.go1.co/GO1D]